MicrosoftDocs/dynamics-365-project-operations/articles/expense/mobile-app-manage expenses-overview.md

 ms.custom: bap-template
 ---

-# Expense mobile app overview
+# Manage expenses, expense reports, and receipts by using the Expense mobile app overview

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_